harryprince/awesome-rmarkdown/README.md

 ## Goal

-Rmarkdown is pretty awesome tool for literature programming.
+Rmarkdown is a pretty awesome tool for literature programming.

 This repo aims for collecting awesome Rmarkdown resources togather.